Tristan-J/Experiences-and-Course-Designs/README.md

 # Experiences-and-Course-Designs
-This repo shows the Experiences and Course Designs finished  of my undergraduate curricula
+This repo shows the Experiences and Course Designs finished  in my undergraduate curricula